empayg/empayg.github.io/terms.md

 (b) be genuinely held (where opinions are stated); and

-(c) comply with applicable law in the UK and in any country from which they are posted or to which they relate.
+(c) comply with applicable law in the India and in any country from which they are posted or to which they relate.

 It must not: